 - marital rape – some women may not consider forced sex with their partner (also called marital rape) to be family violence.
 Since 2006, around 100 countries have changed their laws to make marital rape a crime but, in practice, in many countries, marital rape continues to go unrecognised and unpunished, despite the law

 - dowry-related violence – a dowry is gifts, money, goods or property the bride’s family gives to the groom or in-laws before, during or at any time after a marriage.
 In some circumstances, the groom or his family demands a dowry, sometimes violently, using battery, marital rape, acid attacks, wife burning, starvation, deprivation of clothing, evictions, and false imprisonment.
-The recent Royal Commission into Family Violence in Victoria recommended the Victorian Government act urgently to make dowry-related abuse a form of family violence under law
+The recent in Victoria recommended the Victorian Government act urgently to make dowry-related abuse a form of family violence under law

 - forced and servile marriage – forced and servile marriage have severe psychological, emotional, medical, financial, and legal consequences.
 Victims may be isolated, have limited access to social services, have their education interrupted, and be left with no economic independence.
 Many of these marriages are unregistered, leaving the woman without legal protections.
 Because these arrangements are based on the man holding power over the woman or child, they are likely to become abusive

 - child marriage – in Australia a person under 18 cannot consent to be married unless they are aged 16 or 17 and have both parental and court consent.
-The forced marriage of a child is an offence under the Criminal Code Act 1995 (Commonwealth).
-This practice also constitutes child abuse and is a violation of children’s rights under the United Nations convention on the rights of the child.Because the child has no legal rights in this relationship they are more likely to be subject to abuse•
+The under the Criminal Code Act 1995 (Commonwealth).
+This practice also constitutes child abuse and is a violation of children’s rights under the .Because the child has no legal rights in this relationship they are more likely to be subject to abuse•